randomairborne/ImprovedZeppelinDocs/LinuxSetup.md

 1. `npm run build`
     - Make sure there are no errors.
 If there are errors, copy the entire output (not just the ERR parts) and ask in the Zeppelin Discord server.
 2. Run migrations.
-This will actually set up the database structure:
+This will set up the database structure and all the neccessary tables.
+If you skip this part the bot will throw errors:
     - For a development instance (for testing and development): `npm run migrate-dev`
     - For a production instance (for use on actual servers): `npm run migrate-prod`